hannahchan/Scaffold.Service/Scaffold/Docs/EntityFramework.md

 - Target Project - [Scaffold.Repositories](../Sources/Adapters/Scaffold.Repositories)
 - Startup Project- [Scaffold.WebApi](../Sources/Scaffold.WebApi)

-Scaffold also includes multiple DbContexts in the example app.
+Scaffold also includes multiple DbContexts.
 When running `dotnet ef` commands you may also need to specify the DBContext class that you want to operate on using the `--context` option.

 For example, to add a migration you can use the following command;